 Taghazout Beach near Agadir is great for surfing, while Sidi El Bachir has a gorgeous secluded sandy cove at the foot of a cliff which is the ideal place to get away from the hustle and bustle of the livelier beaches.

-Dalia Beach, Quemado Beach, Saidia Beach, and Monica Beach are among the many other magnificent sandy stretches in Morocco.
+Dalia Beach, Quemado Beach, Oualidia Beach, Legzira Beach, Imesouane Beach, Saidia Beach, and Skhirate Beach are among the many other magnificent sandy stretches in Morocco.

 This enchanting country has many gastronomic delights which are easily capable of satisfying the most discerning palate.